stypr/clubhouse-py/README.md

 I've already sent a twitter DM to one of Clubhouse employees as of 2021/Feb/24, but I haven't received any messages yet.

-> Then, can you explain a bit on that myth about Chinese IP thing?
+> Then, can you explain a bit on that myth about the Chinese IP thing?

 1. It's fixed in the latest version.
 You don't have to worry about this anymore.
 2. Worth reading [this technical post](https://theori.io/research/korean/analyzing-clubhouse) for more detailed information.